-197. No application for divorce, separation from bed and board, or dissolution of civil union, whether joint or by default for failure to answer the summons, to contest, or to take part in the case management conference, will be dealt with before the record is complete, with respect to both the pleadings and the documents required under sections 16 to 29 of the Regulation of the
+- 202. No application for divorce, separation from bed and board, or dissolution of civil union, whether joint or by default for failure to answer the summons, to contest, or to take part in the case management conference, will be dealt with before the record is complete, with respect to both the pleadings and the documents required under sections 16 to 29 of the Regulation of the Superior Court of Québec in family matters. - 203.
+Joint applications are decided when the application is filed with the court office or via the digital court office, along with:

-- Superior Court of Québec in family matters. - 198.
-Joint applications are decided when the application is filed with the court office, along with: - a) the exhibits with separate backings for each one; - b) the final agreement between the parties (with a separate backing); - c) the requisite detailed affidavits; - d) the child support determination form where minor or dependant children are concerned; and - e) in the case of an application for a support obligation, the statements required under article 444 of the Code of Civil Procedure.
+- a) the exhibits with separate backings for each one; - b) the final agreement between the parties (with a separate backing); - c) the requisite detailed affidavits; - d) the child support determination form where minor or dependant children are concerned; and - e) in the case of an application for a support obligation, the statements required under article 444 of the Code of Civil Procedure.